 To become a skilled caregiver, you will need to complete 75 to 100 hours of clinical training as part of a CNA course and pass a state-specific competency exam which certifies you to practice in that state.

 Is Cherished Companions Right for You?

 If you are ready to pursue a career in caregiving, working for a caregiving agency is often the logical next step.
 At Cherished Companions, our mission is to provide the best possible care for every client and the best possible working environment for every caregiver.
 In 2018, we ranked #1 in the state of Ohio on Fortune Magazine’s list of Best Workplaces for Aging Services in the At-Home Care category, and we ranked #3 nationwide.
 That’s because we place the highest priority on designing a supportive, respectful work environment where employees are treated fairly.

-If you are ready to explore a career with Cherished Companions, we invite you to fill out an application online or give us a call to learn more!
+If you are ready to explore a career with Cherished Companions, we invite you to call or apply online today!